 Kenmore Air offers a few flights per day.
 The airfare changes, but I saw some for about $320 roundtrip.
 You are also limited to 25 lbs of luggage per person.

-Find out more about Kenmore Air Seaplanes.
+Find out more about booking tickets for Kenmore Air Seaplanes.

 COHO FERRY FROM PORT ANGELES